 Beware.
 Your degree is not a proxy for your ability to do any job.
 The world only cares about — and pays off on — what you can do with what you know (and it doesn’t care how you learned it).
 And in an age when innovation is increasingly a group endeavor, it also cares about a lot of soft skills — leadership, humility, collaboration, adaptability and loving to learn and re-learn.
-This will be true no matter where you go to work [emphasis mine].
+This will be true no matter where you go to work.

 Skills get job done, not degrees.

 You can’t trade your degree for a job, howsoever exclusive it may be.
 Maybe in your first job, but beyond that, your skills will determine where you go.
 And, in today’s world, you can learn many of these skills outside the classroom.

 A. Learning hard skills

 How you acquire some of these skills has undergone – and is undergoing – a sea change in the last few years with the evolution of digital learning (this will get further boost when Augmented Reality gets mainstream) and increasing adoption of smartphones.
 To learn many of new-age skills, today you don’t even need a formal classroom, let alone a top college.
 (Many digital learning programs offer hybrid experience, involving human interaction.)

 If you want to learn digital marketing, for example, you can do so from leading industry blogs such as moz.com and hubspot.com for free, and hone it through a website or blog of your own.